 The Halifax-Dartmouth Ferry

 For $2.50 you can take one adult and as many kids under 5 (they're free) as you want back and forth across the harbour on a ferry boat (make sure you get a transfer when you pay your fee).
 If it's warm enough you can sit on the top deck outside, but even in the winter or rain it's exciting for the littles to watch the waves crash from the back of the boat, see the tugboats pushing barges to the bridge, watch the city loom closer, and, if you're really lucky, you might spot a seal bobbing around.
-When you get to the other side, hop off and you can either hand in your transfer and get right back on again then; or you can take a walk along the waterfront (on either side) to the Dartmouth waterfront playground or the Halifax waterfront playground and then return before your transfer time is up for the return trip.
+When you get to the other side, hop off and you can either hand in your transfer and get right back on again then; or you can take a walk along the waterfront (on either side) to the Dartmouth waterfront playground or the Halifax waterfront playground - or even walk to the end of the boardwalk and check out this train themed playground on Hollis Street.
+If you return to the ferry before your transfer time is up, you don’t need to pay for the return trip!
 If you want to get super fancy, use the transfer to add a bus ride around the downtown area!
 Check out the schedule, although the ferries come at least every thirty minutes on the weekend so it's never a long wait.
 (Bonus: you'll have Joel Plaskett singing in your head the rest of the day)

 Halifax Stanfield Airport